lowply/deploy-firebase/README.md

+# Deploy to Firebase

-# A GitHub Action to deploy to Firebase Hosting
+A GitHub Action to deploy to Firebase Hosting

 - This action only deploys the `master` branch
 - Make sure you have the `.firebaserc` and `firebase.json` files in the repository